_clare_ireland_Daniel Stockman via CC BY SA 2.0.jpg)

 Image: Tourism Ireland

-For boats with walkers, it presents the ideal drop off point to explore this wonderful part of the country.
-An hour's spectacular walk along the well-marked coastal walkway leads out to the Cliffs of Moher visitor centre.
+In this respect, it presents the ideal drop off point for walkers to explore this wonderful part of the country.
+An hour's spectacular walk along the well-marked coastal walkway from Doolin leads out to the Cliffs of Moher and its visitor centre.
 Likewise, those looking for a long walk could be dropped off here to make their way along the Burren Way to rejoin the vessel again in Kinvarra.
 Alternatively, for the less strenuous, the music, good food and craic of Fisher Street is only a 10-minute walk up from the harbour.
-So, if an auspicious weather window opens, Doolin might offer the coastal cruiser a very interesting stop.

 What facilities are available?